The true self

 Both the particular personalities of our caregivers, our family culture and the wider social culture, determines, embodies and constitutes what is seen as acceptable, and what we are therefore pressured to ‘kill off’.
 The process of socialisation in a culture (both familial and social), which does not reflect or embrace our human nature as it truly is (or as truly as possible), can bring about a terrible loss of self.
 This will cause individuals to live unhappy, unfulfilled lives, although the parts of the self that are split off may well return in more or less explicit rebellious acts against the cultural norms, in the service of wholeness, truth, freedom and vitality.
-The return of other-gendered parts of ourselves or other forms to sexuality that our parental or wider culture did not accept, but which feel deeply and intrinsically true parts of ourselves, would be examples of this.
+The return of other-gendered parts of ourselves or other forms of sexuality that our parental or wider culture did not accept, but which feel deeply and intrinsically true parts of ourselves, would be examples of this.

 Through these challenges to, and outgrowths from, the norm, culture develops.
 Such developments do not always facilitate our well-being, but may signify a return to primitive forms of being that have irrupted from the unconscious that were not previously able to be accepted, developed and integrated; for example, authoritarian, fundamentalist, totalitarian and despotic ways of being, based on the primitive wish to protect ourselves from suffering through exercising power and control over others.
 One might hope that, over time, there is a benign evolution of societies, cultures and individuals, but I believe that this requires us to deeply inhabit our true selves and understand their shadow aspects and struggles - to integrate our core selves.

 There has been a cultural development in Western nations, broadly speaking, over the last 60 years, that has put us a lot more in touch with the core parts of ourselves, not least through a greater recognition of the individual in their own right, 'the child' and better parenting practices.
-This has been accompanied by an alteration in cultural / societal structures, as well as a loss of trust in the traditional structures, such as religion.
+This has been accompanied by an alteration in cultural / societal structures, as well as a loss of trust in the traditional structures, such as politics and religion.
 This has made the need to understand these energies and challenges all the more pressing and imperative, as new understandings and frames/structures are needed.

 To conclude: we are drawn to live from our core by the call to truth, vitality and wholeness.
 However, to follow the call and to live from our true selves is to walk the more difficult path, to overcome the self-protective voice which wants us to stick to the known paths and instead to embrace the unknown and to trust to our calling.
 This is not to trust that everything will go easily or comfortably for us, but it is to live with purpose from our deepest selves, from our souls, even when this is in conflict with the prevailing collective culture (as Jung said was inevitable in the process of individuation).